-Brazil offers psychological support via multiple channels including WhatsApp, call, video-call and in-person sessions.
-In the United-Kingdom, we held a mental health resilience webinar with a guest speaker and organised a 'Brew Monday' mental health event, with offshore visits from the UK Oil and Gas Offshore Chaplain.
+Brazil offers psychological support via multiple channels including WhatsApp, call, video-call and After the Nina Flore Zogo Mboulou Sports Centre was in-person sessions.
+In the United-Kingdom, we held a created in Gabon in 2023, this year the Democratic mental health resilience webinar with a guest speaker Republic of Congo created a Cultural, Sports and and organised a 'Brew Monday' mental health event, Events Committee to promote sport, team spirit and with offshore visits from the UK Oil and Gas Offshore a vibrant workplace culture.
+Chaplain.
 Trinidad and Tobago implemented a comprehensive Health Week with dedicated mental health activities.